MelonPlugins/MelonWarps/README.md

 > - [MelonPlugins on Hangar](https://hangar.papermc.io/Melon)
 > - [MelonPlugins documentation](https://dylancode.dev/docs/melon)

-MelonMessages allows you to easily configure different logging messages sent to your server's chat, as well as change their color.

 MelonWarps allows you to create vanilla-style warps - waypoints to public locations, **without** ruining the fun of vanilla transport by allowing players to teleport everywhere.